r-yvan/r-yvan/README.md

 * 🧠  I'm currently learning Java
 * 🤝  I'm open to collaborating on any Project
 * ⚡   And I'm secretly an Alien, never tell anyone else 🤫
-* 🔔  My Projects are still under development stay tuned 😉...
+* 🔔  Most of the projects are still under development stay tuned 😉...

 <a href="https://www.github.com/r-yvan" target="_blank" rel="noreferrer"><img